KasperSkytte/AutoTax/README.md

 `bash autotax.bash -i test/example_data/10k_fSSUs.fa -t 20`.

 The main output files can then be found in the `output/` folder and all intermediate files along the way in `temp/`.

+Make sure to adjust the variables in the `SETUP` chunk at the beginning of the [`autotax.bash`](https://github.com/KasperSkytte/AutoTax/blob/master/autotax.bash) script to set options and to provide the respective filepaths to the database files.
+You can also just [`export`](https://www.computerhope.com/unix/bash/export.htm) the variables from the current shell before running autotax.
+Current variables are:

+- `silva_db`: Path to the SILVA `.arb` database file
+- `silva_udb`: Path to the SILVA SSURef database file in `.udb` format
+- `typestrains_udb`: Path to the typestrains database file in `.udb` format
+- `denovo_prefix`: A character string which will be the prefix for de novo taxonomy, resulting in e.g. `denovo_s_23` if set to `denovo` (default)
+- `denoise_minsize`: The minimum abundance of each unique input sequence.
+Input sequences with lower abundance than this threshold will be discarded.
+Passed on directly to [UNOISE3](https://drive5.com/usearch/manual/cmd_unoise3.html) during the denoise step.
+Set this to `1` to skip denoising, e.g. if input sequences are already pre-processed, or output from a previous autotax run etc, in which case the pipeline will fail due to 0 sequences output from this step.

 # Running AutoTax from a container (recommended)
 To run AutoTax through a docker container first install [Docker Engine - Community](https://docs.docker.com/install/linux/docker-ce/ubuntu/) as described there.
 A prebuilt image `autotax` based on Ubuntu Linux 18.04 can then be retrieved from [Docker Hub](https://hub.docker.com/) with all the required software and dependencies preinstalled (exact versions that are tested and guaranteed to work as intended):